 Oil based, enamel paint is best.
 Generally, acrylic paints don't give a tough enough finish.
 Depending on which factory the panels are sourced from they may, or may not, need a coat of etch primer before painting.

 How difficult is it to install the panels?
 I'm not a builder.

 Many of my clients are home handymen and they manage quite well.
-I have detailed fitting instructions and I'm always here if you want to phone me or email me with queries.
+There are detailed fitting instructions on this website and I'm always here if you want to phone me or email me with queries.
 If you employ someone to install your panels make sure they are good with finishing off.
 You don't want someone who will "slap" the panels together.
 Choose a good builder, a cabinet maker or a shop fitter.